Understanding Your Psychological Well-Being and How Regular Exercise Can Help

 Self-esteem is how we perceive our own worth.
 In a 2014 book called Physical Activity and Mental Health, researchers share that exercise has a positive impact on self-worth.
 Furthermore, individuals who led active lifestyles felt more capable of handling stress.

 Support your physical efforts with good personal hygiene.
-Right after exercising, shampoo your hair with CLEAR Deep Cleanse Anti-Dandruff Shampoo for Men.
+Right after exercising, shampoo your hair with CLEAR Cool Sport Menthol Anti-Dandruff Shampoo for Men.
 This effectively removes dirt and oil from the scalp to keep you dandruff- and stress-free.

 Next, wash your face with POND'S Men Energy Charge Brightening + Anti-Dullness Facial Foam.
 Coffee bean extracts and cooling menthol boosts haggard skin.
 Plus, it cleanses your pores of sweat to prevent breakouts.